determined-ai/determined/docs/reference/experiment-config-reference.rst

           type: cancel_retries

 When a log policy matches, its name (if provided) will be displayed as a label in the WebUI, allowing for easy identification of specific issues or events during a run.
+These labels will appear in both the run table and run detail views.

 These settings may also be specified at the cluster or resource pool level through task container defaults.

-To find out more about log management, visit :ref:`Log Management <log-management>`.
+To find out more about log management features like **Log Search** and **Log Signal**, visit :ref:`Log Management <log-management>`.

 .. _log-retention-days: